wangziblake/MoDern/README.md

 We also have provided some demo data and scripts on the cloud for the quick try, you can download here or on our cloud platform.

-If you want to use the MoDern-Cloud, please cite the following paper:

-Zi Wang et al., Accelerated NMR spectroscopy: Merge Optimization with Deep Learning, arXiv preprint, arXiv:2012.14830, 2020.
+Hope you enjoy the reliable, efficient, and high-performance experience.
+If you find any questions in using MoDern-Cloud, please email me at wangzi1023@stu.xmu.edu.cn.

 ## Training datasets for MoDern
 The synthetic training datasets used in MoDern are shared at: https://drive.google.com/file/d/1bZAP-ittB94wm0hB3SfVsvqXGwk05tkg/view?usp=sharing.

 After requesting the access, please email me at wangzi1023@stu.xmu.edu.cn.

+## Training datasets for MoDernCitint the platform and method
-If you want to use the training datasets, please cite the following paper:
+If you want to use the platform and training datasets, please cite the following paper:

 Zi Wang et al., Accelerated NMR spectroscopy: Merge Optimization with Deep Learning, arXiv preprint, arXiv:2012.14830, 2020.